butlerx/wetty/docs/auto-login.md

 ## Usage

-You can also pass the ssh password as an optional query parameter to auto-login the user like this (Only while running WeTTy as a non root account or when specifying the ssh host):
+You can also pass the ssh password as an optional query parameter to auto-login the user like this (Only while running WeTTY as a non root account or when specifying the ssh host):

 `http://yourserver:3000/wetty/ssh/<username>?pass=<password>`